-The Pacific Marine Circle Tour is a short 255km (158mi) journey along Vancouver Island's remote coasts, and offers beautiful views of the Juan De Fuca, Haro, and Georgia straights.
-The quiet ambiance of the island relaxes visitors with views of quiet parks and ocean-side towns.
+The Pacific Marine Circle Tour is a short 290 km (170 mi) journey along Vancouver Island’s coasts, and offers beautiful views of the Juan De Fuca, Haro, and Georgia straights.
+The quiet ambience of the island relaxes visitors with views of quiet parks and ocean-side towns.
 This short tour is best experienced over 2 to 4 days and will make you fall in love with southern Vancouver Island.
-Note: Sections of the route are secondary roads without a centre line.
-There are narrow parts with a number of single lane bridges over several scenic streams.

 Begin your journey in British Columbia’s capital, Victoria.
 With a stronghold of British traditions, Victoria‘s double-decker buses, horse-drawn carriages, meticulously kept gardens, and the tradition of formal afternoon tea has contributed to the city’s long-standing reputation of being a bit of Britain on British Columbia’s west coast.

 From Victoria, drive north along the Trans-Canada Highway 1 and then head west on Highway 14.
-Just 40km (25mi) away is the pleasant harbour-side community of Sooke.
-The first stop to make in Sooke is the Sooke Region Museum, a charming museum that depicts Sooke's pioneer history with a film presentation, informative exhibits, and delightful Moss Cottage.
-To celebrate Sooke's maritime heritage and its scenic beaches, a historic lighthouse monument complete with a rotating first-order Fresnel lens was opened in 2005 and offers visitors a unique viewing experience.
+Just 40 km (25 mi) away is the pleasant harbour-side community of Sooke.
+The first stop to make here is the Sooke Region Museum that depicts the local pioneer history with a film presentation, informative exhibits, and delightful Moss Cottage.
+To celebrate Sooke‘s maritime heritage and its scenic beaches, a historic lighthouse monument complete with a rotating first-order Fresnel lens was opened in 2005 and offers visitors a unique viewing experience.
 The Sooke Region Visitor Info Centre is located at the museum and is the place to find out more about activities like fishing, golfing, kayaking, hiking, and whale watching.
-While you're there, ask about Sooke's annual events, including the Bluegrass Festival in June and the Sooke River Music Festival in mid-August.
+While you’re there, ask about annual events, including the Bluegrass Festival in June and the Sooke River Music Festival in mid-August.
 Sooke Fine Arts takes place over a two-week period in late June/early August and is the largest juried art show on Vancouver Island.
 This is an excellent opportunity to see some of the best work by the most renowned artists on Vancouver Island.
 Restaurants, art galleries, shops, and friendly people are abundant in Sooke.

-From Sooke drive northwest 72km (45mi) on Highway 14 until you reach the quaint village of Port Renfrew.
-Along the way, you'll see spectacular views of Vancouver Island's jagged coastline and witness awe-inspiring views of the surrounding Olympic Mountains.
+From Sooke drive northwest 71 km (44 mi) on Highway 14 until you reach the town of Port Renfrew.
+Along the way, you’ll see spectacular views of Vancouver Island’s jagged coastline and witness awe-inspiring views of the surrounding Olympic Mountains.
 Port Renfrew is surrounded by dense forests of massive trees and is known for its fresh and salt-water fishing, canoeing, and the San Juan River.
 The small town is also famous for its trail head from two extended hiking trails: the West Coast Trail and the Juan de Fuca Marine Trail.
 The West Coast Trail is a world-renowned Canadian trail that is much sought after by serious hikers and is booked out months in advance.
 Friendly pubs and inns around Port Renfrew are havens for hikers from all over the world embarking on treks along these trails.

-The next leg of the journey follows 60km (37mi) of secondary paved roads.
+The next leg of the journey climbs 62 km (39 mi) northeastwards.
 The pristine Cowichan Lake District includes the communities of Lake Cowichan, Honeymoon Bay, Youbou, Mesachie Lake, and Caycuse.
 This mountainous area, rich with wildlife, is an ideal destination for a family vacation or an outdoor adventure.
-The Lake itself is Vancouver Island's second largest lakes and is a popular destination for outdoor recreation.
-A scenic 75km (47mi) drive on paved and gravel roads around Cowichan Lake takes about an hour and a half.
+The Lake itself is Vancouver Island’s second largest lake and is a popular destination for outdoor recreation.
+A scenic 75 km (47 mi) drive around Cowichan Lake takes about an hour and a half.
 There are several parks, campsites, and lookouts with excellent photo opportunities and wildlife viewing.
 Secondary roadways provide access to the old-growth forests of Carmanah Walbran Provincial Park.
-These roads also connect to Nitinat Lake, a tidal lake that opens into the Pacific Ocean is popular with wind surfers.
+These roads also connect to Nitinat Lake, a tidal lake that opens into the Pacific Ocean and is popular with wind surfers.

-Leave Lake Cowichan and travel east along Highway 18 to the Cowichan Valley's largest community, Duncan.
-Known as the "City of Totems", Duncan is graced with nearly 80 totem poles, principally located downtown and along the highway.
-It is also home to the Quw'ustsum' Cultural and Conference Centre, and is famous for the fine arts and crafts by First Nations artists in its boutiques and galleries.
+Leaving Lake Cowichan and traveling east along Highway 18 you arrive in the Cowichan Valley’s largest community of Duncan.
+Known as the “City of Totems”, Duncan is graced with nearly 80 totem poles, principally located downtown and along the highway.
+It is also home to the Quw’ustsum’ Cultural and Conference Centre, and is famous for the fine arts and crafts by First Nations artists in its boutiques and galleries.
 There are all sorts of family oriented attractions in Duncan.
 You can learn all about the past, present and future of forestry at the British Columbia Forest Centre.
 Pioneer history is the focus at the Cowichan Valley Museum, located in the 1912 train station.
 Together, highlights include the Rainforest Mural and the Art Alley.

-Just 16km (10mi) down the road is the friendly town of Cobble Hill.
+Just 14 km (9 mi) down the road is the friendly town of Cobble Hill.
 Being a small, farming-oriented town, Cobble Hill is enveloped by pastoral landscapes and enjoys a mild climate.
 Taking advantage of this, wineries are fast becoming a common sight in the area.
 Visitors who have a flare for First Nations art will enjoy the many galleries in the town.

-From Cobble Hill head another 16km (10mi) down the Trans-Canada Highway 1 and you'll find yourself in Mill Bay.
+From Cobble Hill head another 7.5 km (5 mi) down the Trans-Canada Highway 1 and you’ll find yourself in Mill Bay.
 Scenic provincial parks and a variety of outdoor recreation surround the area.
 From here, you will see stunning water and mountain views at nearby Bamberton Provincial Park.
-Add to this an abundance of antique shops, boutiques, artisan studios, and fresh fruit stands and you'll understand why Mill Bay is a popular stop for many visitors.
+Add to this an abundance of antique shops, boutiques, artisan studios, and fresh fruit stands and you’ll understand why Mill Bay is a popular stop for many visitors.